yhsiang/yin/README.md

 Why Yin wants such a language?
 Because he wants it to be fun.
 Users destroy the fun and popularity prevent the languages from improving.
 This includes some of the highly-respected functional programming languages.
-They all suffer from their marketing hypes and trying to be "mainstream".
-They don't see their own shortcomings and once there are users, there is no way they can fix their problems.
+They all suffer from their marketing hypes and trying to become "mainstream".
+They don't see their own shortcomings and once there are users, it becomes hard to fix their problems.
 The Y Language completely prevents these from happening by allowing only one person, its creator, to use it.
 You may understand this better by looking at the following quote from Alan Perlis: